 - Request available notices are sent to you via SMS when a mobile number is registered in your staff or student record.
 University staff who wish to receive SMS notifications should register their mobile number in SSO.

-- Failure to return overdue items will result in you being invoiced.
-Fines for lost or damaged items are a minimum of $150 per item.
+- Failure to return overdue items will result in you being invoiced a non-refundable administration fee.
+The administration fee is $150 per item.

 - Invoice timing varies, with High Use items being invoiced very quickly.
 You will also be blocked from borrowing for one week if you fail to return one of these items.

 - If you are experiencing problems with returning your items on time, please contact Ask Library.